Tenor-Inc/tenor-android-core/README.md

     String gif_url = AbstractGifUtils.getTinyGifUrl(gif_result_object);
 ```

-Next, we need to construct a `GlidePayload` so that gif can be loaded into the ImageView.  `GlidePayload` makes use of the [glide library](https://github.com/bumptech/glide), which offers full support for loading GIFs inside and ImageView.
+Next, we need to construct a `GlidePayload` so that gif can be loaded into the ImageView.  `GlidePayload` makes use of the [glide library](https://github.com/bumptech/glide), which offers full support for loading GIFs inside an ImageView.
 Additionally, you have the option to add a callback for when a GIF has finished loading.
 ```java
     GlideTaskParams<ImageView> params = new GlideTaskParams<>(mImageView, gif_url)